Aidan-McNay/fast-robots-docs/docs/lab5.rst

    :width: 70%
    :class: bottompadding

-I was getting a new value every ~4 iterations.
+I was getting a new value every ~4 iterations (28Hz approximately matching the 40ms sampling interval).
 To improve upon this, I kept track of past distances to linearly extrapolate new data points when distance isn't available: